cheredia19/my-journey-datahub-cloud/README.md

 ## What I love about DataHub

-Two things I find great about DataHub, and I always like to emphasize, are the ease of use and version control through GitHub.
+Two things I find great about DataHub, and I always like to emphasize, are the **ease of use** and **version control through GitHub**.

 It's as easy as uploading all the datasets you need to a previously defined GitHub repository.
 In the same repository, there will be a README.md file in which you will be able to write the data story and put the components (charts) that will help illustrate your work, using markdown language.

 The graphics can be found on the [PortalJS components guide website](https://storybook.portaljs.org/?path=/docs/components-introduction--docs).
 The available charts are:

-- Catalog (with and without facets)
+- Catalog (with and without facets).
-- Tabular
+- Tabular.
-- IFrame
+- IFrame.
-- PDF Viewer
+- PDF Viewer.
-- Line
+- Line.
-- Bar (vertical)
+- Bar (vertical).
-- Vega
+- Vega.
-- Map
+- Map.

 If you make a mistake, you can navigate through the GitHub version control and solve any issue.
 Also, you can edit any dataset or the README file and commit (save) the changes.
 It's *that* easy.